archlinux/signstar/README.md

 sequenceDiagram
     participant C as Client
     participant S as Signstar
-    participant N as NetHSM
+    participant H as HSM

     Note over S: pair of Signstar credentials
-    Note over N: pair of NetHSM credentials
+    Note over H: pair of HSM credentials

-    S ->> N: HSM is configured using *signstar-configure* C ->>+ S: User "A" requests signature using *signstar-request-signature* S ->> S: Host user "A" is mapped to HSM operator user "X" by *signstar-sign* S ->> N: Signature is requested using operator user "X" by *signstar-sign* N ->> S: Raw cryptographic signature is received by *signstar-sign* S ->>- C: Signature for user "A" is returned by *signstar-sign*
+    S ->> H: HSM is configured using *signstar-configure* C ->>+ S: User "A" requests signature using *signstar-request-signature* S ->> S: Host user "A" is mapped to HSM operator user "X" by *signstar-sign* S ->> H: Signature is requested using operator user "X" by *signstar-sign* H ->> S: Raw cryptographic signature is received by *signstar-sign* S ->>- C: Signature for user "A" is returned by *signstar-sign*
 ```